btray900/gargoyle/README.md

 # gargoyle

-The swarm is a containrized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
+The swarm is a containerized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
-Each check determines a Pass/Fail result which is streamed to an Elasticsearch cluster for dashboard analysis and a reporting function allows for hard-copy PDF results.
+Each check determines a Pass/Fail result which is streamed to an Elasticsearch cluster for dashboard analysis.
+A reporting component can produce PDF results for management types who love hard-copy.

 # Pre-requisites